rootwork/rootwork.org/hugo/content/blog/2014/04/29/index.md

 ---
-title: "Join me at the Devsigner conference in Portland this May: Designers and developers join forces!"
+title: 'Join me at the Devsigner conference in Portland this May: Designers and developers join forces!'
+author: 'Ivan Boothe'
-date: "2014-04-29"
+date: '2021-08-16'
+# lastmod: '2021-08-16' # Appends 'edited on' to the publish date

-slug: "join-me-devsigner-conference-portland-may-designers-developers-join-forces"
+slug: 'join-me-devsigner-conference-portland-may-designers-developers-join-forces'
+# aliases:
+#   -
+description: 'Devsigner is celebrating the cross-overs, the multi-disciplinarians, the coders who paint and the designers who send pull requests --- and those who want to develop some new left-right brain skills.' # For SEO and social media snippets.
+summary: 'Devsigner is celebrating the cross-overs, the multi-disciplinarians, the coders who paint and the designers who send pull requests --- and those who want to develop some new left-right brain skills.' # For the post in lists.

 draft: false
 featured: true
 toc: false

+showDate: true
+showReadTime: true
+showShare: true

 # menu: main

-featureImage: "./devsignerslide1.jpg"
+featureImage: './devsignerslide1.jpg' # Top image on post.
-# thumbnail: "./devsignerslide1.jpg"
+# thumbnail: './devsignerslide1.jpg' # Image in lists of posts.
-# shareImage: "/images/path/share.png"
+# shareImage: './share.jpg' # For SEO and social media snippets.

+codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
+codeLineNumbers: false # Override global value for showing of line numbers within code block.
+figurePositionShow: true # Override global value for showing the figure label.

 categories:
   - Frontend Development